mikekwong/giphy_react/README.md

 This will install all necessary dependencies to run the project.<br>

-In the project directory, you can run:<br>
+Once all dependencies are installed: in the project directory, you can run:<br>

 ### `npm start`